Vietnam Railways: Projects

 There is a long-term plan to build a completely new standard-gauge line to connect the two main cities.
 New international routes to Phnom Penh and thus via Bangkok to Singapore are also under consideration.
 A parliamentary resolution of 2005 proposed that foreign investors be invited to invest in Vietnam Railways.

 On September 11, 2008, the Cambodian Ministry of Transportation announced a new railway line with the total length of 257 km will connect Phnom Penh with Loc Ninh (Binh Phuoc province), Vietnam.
 This US$550 million project has been carefully investigated by Chinese experts and is about to be carried out in the near future.
 Vietnam is extending its network to Loc Ninh.
 In August 2010, the government announced plans to build two sections of standard-gauge railway, one from Hanoi to Vinh and the other from Ho Chi Minh City to Nha Trang.

 Although on the face of things the possibility of a good return might appear small, there are precedents: the lines into China have benefited from Chinese investment and, more recently, Japanese investment was spent on the Hai Van Tunnel project, a new road tunnel alongside the north-south rail line near Da Nang.

 At a more local level, the picturesque hill town and resort of Đà Lạt was once connected by a scenic little rack railway to the main north-south line at Thap Cham.
 Although there is now little visible trace of the trackbed in the green and fertile landscape, local businesses have secured a promise of government funding for its reinstatement, to benefit tourism in the area.
 Currently, the only railway at Đà Lạt is an 8 km remnant from the old railway connection that runs from Đà Lạt station to the nearby village of Trại Mát.
 This is run as a tourist attraction.

 Other projects likely to receive foreign money are proposed light rail systems within Hanoi.

+Connection with Laos

+A project to connect the Vietnamese Railway system with Laos in currently underway.
+The Laos-Vietnam railway system, connecting Thakhek District in Khammouane Province, Laos, to the Laos-Vietnam border, is expected to open for public use in 2028.
+The new railway will enhance Laos’ socio-economic development and become a reliable source of revenue for the Lao Government's long-term budget.
+The railway system will also enhance Laos' connectivity as a transport and trade hub within and outside the Southeast Asia (Asean).